kgiszewski/LearnUmbraco7/README.md

 * Common Umbraco Anti-patterns
 * Client languages and frameworks: HTML, Javascript, CSS, AngularJs, Underscore.js
 * Server languages and frameworks: C#, ASP.NET, MVC
-* Data: MSSQL Express and SSMS
+* Data: SQL CE, MSSQL Express and SSMS
 * Hosting: Internet Information Services (IIS), Win Server

 ##License##
 Content in this repository is freely available to read and use for non-commercial uses.
 It may not be reproduced or used for commercial use without consent.
 All rights are reserved and copyrighted by Kevin Giszewski.

 ##Contribute##
-If you wish to contribute to the book, you may do so by submitted a pull request to this repository.
+If you wish to contribute to the book, you may do so by submitting a pull request to this repository.
 You can send us a simple spelling correction, a section or even an entire chapter.
 By contributing you agree in full to the Contributor Agreement described below.

 ##Contributor Agreement##
-This repository may eventually be published for e-readers or in traditional print.
+This repository has a very SLIGHT chance of eventually being published for e-readers or in traditional print.
 If such publishing occurs, contributors will be eligible for a royalty payment to be comensurate with the percentage of content contributed.
 By submitting any content, you affirm and agree the following:

 * The contribution is completely original and not taken from any source from which you do not possess the copyright
 * You agree to allow your contribution to be used for any purpose by the repository owners (including commerical use)